Recovery beyond separation

 It is difficult to imagine a worst case scenario for disruption and human loss than the COVID-19 crisis.
 But the cliché about life being too short has never been more appropriate for separated families.

 Solvable or unsolvable outcomes (2020) for separated parents rest in their ‘heads and hearts’, and the commitment made when they became a mom or dad.
-In truth (consider for a moment here), the same commitment was made by each parent on the day they separated and created two homes.
+In truth, the same commitment was made by each parent on the day they separated and created two homes.

 Going to Court resurrects the common fear in both parents that they are going lose their child to the other parent.